stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Optional everyone list with custom address
+## Optional Everyone List With Custom Address

 You have the option to enable an everyone address that has a few cool features: